-Certain inflammatory skin diseases can have bacteriologically sterile pustules and can cause tissue destruction and abscess formations in the absence of pathogens (infectious microbes).
+Certain inflammatory skin diseases can have bacteriologically sterile pustules and that cause tissue destruction and abscess formations in the absence of pathogens (infectious microbes), which include:

 Acne conglobata and acne fulminans

 A few things that increase the risk of infected abscesses for HS patients:

 Not keeping an abscess area properly cleaned (especially after it's recently drained)

 Sometimes abscesses become infected without any of the above occurring.
 The most common infection that can occur with our wounds or abscesses is cellulitis.
 Short-term antibiotics are usually given when an infection is present.